Last updated on September 27th, 2024 at 03:33 pm

-I talk with and listen to what marketing leaders have been saying during and after the COVID pandemic.
+I talk with and listen to what marketing leaders have been saying this year.
 Some wished they had invested more in one particular channel because of its long-term growth potential.

 We’re growing or we were growing but SEO has not been a channel we’ve really pursued.